For Immediate Release, January 24, 2020

 “California’s oil companies have drilled and drilled without any thought of how to clean up their mess,” said Hollin Kretzmann, an attorney at the Center for Biological Diversity.
 “This study shows it’ll ultimately cost billions to plug these dangerous wells, yet the companies profiting from the oil have set aside a tiny fraction of that money for cleanup.
 If state officials don’t impose stronger rules, California taxpayers will end up paying big bucks to fix this toxic problem.”

 The CCST identified more than 5,500 oil and gas wells that are orphan (i.e., idle for five years with no owner) and highly likely to become orphaned (idle for five years with smaller, partially active owner).
 It would cost $550 million to plug and abandon just these old wells, the report says.
-Almost 70,000 other wells that are currently nominally active will eventually need to be plugged, bringing the possible cost to $5 billion.
+Almost 70,000 other wells that are currently idle or nominally active will eventually need to be plugged, bringing the possible cost to $5 billion.
 Plugging all 107,000 wells in the state would cost more than $9 billion.
 Tens of thousands of other wells may need to be replugged.
 Oil companies are required to pay for plugging and abandonment costs of their wells.

 Yet the bonds collected to cover the cost of plugging wells currently total a little over $100 million, the report notes.
 That amounts to roughly one percent of the cost to plug and abandon all of California’s wells. “[O]ur initial analysis implies that the potential cost to the state still substantially exceeds the value of these assurances,” notes Judson Boomhower, the report’s lead author.